danguinamrata/DowJonesIndex/README.md

 ### \[GET\] & \[POST\] /uploadFile
     Bulk uploads a file containing mulitple records in the correct format to the application database.
     Use the Get request to be re-directed to the UI screen where you can upload a file to be bulk-inserted into the application.
+You can upload a .data/.csv or .xls format files.

-    You can upload a .data/.csv or excel format.
+    On uploading a file and hitting the submit button, the post request is triggered which posts the file to the server and the records are saved into mongoDB.